 Although it is frequently believed that plants and their chloroplasts are the only organisms able to efficiently convert sunlight to biological energy or ATP, we found it interesting that one 2014 published study revealed that worms fed a light-capturing metabolite of chlorophyll were able to synthesize ATP after periods of light exposure.
 Curiously, the possibility was further proposed "that through consumption of plant chlorophyll pigments, animals, too, are able to derive energy directly from sunlight."

-While this has not been proven, thus far, true for humans, we do known that eating foods high in chlorophyll content helps to buffer us from excessive sun exposure.
+While this has not been currently proven true for humans, we do known that eating foods high in chlorophyll content helps to buffer us from excessive sun exposure.

 Chlorophyll-rich edible foods and drinks have healing and protective assets that help to cleanse the blood, detox the tissues, balance body pH and are an energizing superfood for boosting cognitive and immune functions.